-An important role of the SA process is to provide recommendations for 0.18 the mitigation of negative effects and enhancement of the positive effects identified in the appraisal process.
-These can then be carried forward in the remainder of the plan-making process and can include further recommendations for other development plan documents (for example Area Action Plans) and for processes including development control and site master planning.

-0.19 In preparing plan polices, Rochford District Council has already sought to mitigate the negative effects of development and maximise the opportunities presented, and are commended for the work undertaken to date.
+- 0.19 An important role of the SA process is to provide recommendations for the mitigation of negative effects and enhancement of the positive effects identified in the appraisal process.
+These can then be carried forward in the remainder of the plan-making process and can include further recommendations for other development plan documents (for example Area Action Plans) and for processes including development control and site master planning. - 0.20 In preparing plan polices, Rochford District Council has already sought to mitigate the negative effects of development and maximise the opportunities presented, and are commended for the work undertaken.
 The SA process has made further recommendations for the plan and these often relate to the linkages between different issues that were identified as a result of the SA.
-For example, there are strong synergies between the preservation and enhancement of biodiversity, the development of greenways and other policies that aim to improve accessibility; and this could be further developed in the submission document.
+For example, there are strong synergies between the preservation and enhancement of biodiversity, the development of greenways and other policies that aim to improve accessibility; this has been developed further in the submission document.